Please see below summaries of what can be put in each of your household bins.

 Contamination (putting the wrong things in your bin) means that we can't recycle everything that we could, and that non-recyclables have to be sifted out at the recycling centre and taken to be burned for power.

-If we find contamination in your bin before it is emptied, our crews won't take your bin.
+If we find contamination in your recycling bin before it is emptied, we'll put a hanger on your bin and our crews won't take it.
 You'll have to remove the contamination and wait until your next collection for the bin to be taken.

 Recycling bin